Brendan Rodgers Player Props: Rockies vs. Cardinals

 Brendan Rodgers At The Plate (2022)

-- Rodgers drove in a run in 36 games last season out of 136 (26.5%), including multiple RBIs in 9.6% of those games (13 times) and three or more RBIs on nine occasions..
+- Rodgers drove in a run in 26.5% of his games last year (36 of 136), with more than one RBI in 13 of those contests (9.6%).
+He had three or more RBIs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.